 How long have you been in business and how many clients travel with you each year?

 We started in 1982.
-With over 35 years of operation, we’ve become one of the leaders trailblazing trips to places most other travel companies don’t go.
+With 40 years of operation, we’ve become one of the leaders trailblazing trips to places most other travel companies don’t go.

 What assurance do you provide to protect the traveler’s investment?

 We know people are concerned about being left high and dry by unscrupulous or unwise travel companies.
 We want you to know that we are happy to provide you with recent client and credit references, and we maintain active memberships in the most prominent trade groups, including the American Society of Travel Agents, the International Airline Travel Agent Network, The Airline Reporting Corporation, the Adventure Collection, and the Golden Gate Better Business Bureau.
 We also participate in California’s Seller of Travel Consumer Protection Program and our registration number is 1006401-10.

 What kinds of trips do you offer?

 We offer a full palette of tours, treks, small ship cruises and train journeys, from luxurious to edgy, from mountaineering expeditions to special interest excursions to fine art museums.
 We have varied travel tastes, so do most of our clients, and we have a lot of fun offering a variety rather than a strict subset of experiences.
 We are not your hosteling, low-budget company and we strive to offer the highest quality service in some of the world’s most challenging destinations.

 Who will answer my calls and questions when I call you, both before and after I sign up?